cloudamqp/openmessaging-benchmark/driver-lavinmq/README.md

 $ mvn install
 ```

-## Creating a LavinMQ cluster on Amazon Web Services (AWS) using Terraform and Ansible
+## Creating a LavinMQ instance on Amazon Web Services (AWS) using Terraform and Ansible

-In order to create an LavinMQ cluster on AWS, you'll need to have the following installed:
+In order to create an LavinMQ instance on AWS, you'll need to have the following installed:

 * [Terraform](https://terraform.io)
 * [The `terraform-inventory` plugin for Terraform](https://github.com/adammck/terraform-inventory)